agrosner/KBinding/README.md

 ### Flow
 `View` -> `Output` -> `Input` -> expression or `ObservableField.value`

-The `ViewRegister` knows how to convert the view's data to an `Output`, then the `on` clause specifies a potential conversion into another type, the `Input` which gets sent to the expression or `ObservableField.value`.
+The `ViewRegister` knows how to convert the view's data to an `Output`, then the `on` clause specifies a potential conversion into another type `Input`.
+Then the `Input` gets sent to the expression or `ObservableField.value` for updating.
 For example:

 ```kotlin